pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~Finish first version to point where you can use input to reverse the animation down the hill~~
 - ~~Add the ending~~
 - ~~__WENT WITH THE AWFUL PROCESS OF DRAWING RECTANGLES OVER IT.
 WORKS.__ How to indicate the "top" of the hill?
 (Remove in all images is a huge pain, code to draw rects over top part of the hill would work but is ugly?)~~
+- ~~Separate animation elements (ala Limited Edition for efficiency and because I'll have to elsewhere)~~

-- Remove instructions once they've followed them and had an effect
+- ~~Remove instructions once they've followed them and had an effect~~

+- Tweak feel

 ## Bugs